jdmota/quasejs/README.md

 **[view](packages/view)** - *WIP*

-- Create user interfaces with declarative templates.
+- Create declarative user interfaces with JSX.
 - Makes use of the Custom Elements and Shadow Root specs.
 - Implements one-way data flow.
 - Has a compiler that removes the need for a diffing algorithm.

-**More?**

-TODO

 ## Installation